 OSHA Hazard Communication Standard found at 29 CFR 1926.1200.

-Requirements of DLS and Mass DEP relating to asbestos.
+Requirements of the Department and the Mass.
+DEP relating to asbestos.

 Course Review.
-A review of key aspects of the training course
+A review of key aspects of the training course.

 Project Monitors

 Asbestos Project Monitor course (initial) shall include a minimum of 5 days of training covering the topics outlined below.
 The course outlined below consists of lectures and demonstrations, at least 6 hours of hands-on training, course review, and a written examination.
 The hands-on training component might be satisfied by having the student simulate participation in or performance of any of the relevant job functions or activities (or by incorporation of the workshop component described in item “n” below of this unit).